joelgibson/IHecke/README.md

         v^-1 - v
     ]

-In Magma, if a function returning multiple values is used in a single-value context, then only the first return value is used.
-Therefore we can measure the size of the support using simply
+In Magma, if a function returning multiple values is used in a single-value context, then the function is treated as returning only the first argument.
+Hence we can check the size of the support by using the cardinality `#` operator:

     > #Support(H.[2,1] * H.1);
     2